Teaching a Novel in Spanish Class

 - Chapter review (depending on time maybe something from this post)

 - Partner Speaking Assessment – Partners come up to my desk and ask each other questions about the novel.
 For early novice classes, I already have printed questions on pieces of paper that they can draw and ask each other.
 Everyone else is silently preparing to speak or to write the next day.
+(See Differentiation in Spanish Class & Spanish Question Cards for ideas of how to support all students)

 - Small Group Speaking Assessment – Students come prepared with note cards of questions and all small groups speak simultaneously around the room as the teacher walks around and grades.
 This can be one of the hardest to manage unless you have smaller classes or have groups record the group conversation to watch and assess later.
+Update* Use these any novel question cards to support all students.

 - Fishbowl Speaking Assessment – Students come prepared with note cards of questions and only a third of the class in the “fishbowl” speak at a time, while others listen and prepare to jump in when they can.
 Read this post to learn more.
 This works well with Spanish 2 and above, and especially with controversial topics that spark debate and discussion.